 Sun, chlorine, and saltwater may have taken a toll on your skin throughout the summer, so fall is a time to exfoliate and moisturize.

 Follow these fall skin care tips for fabulous, healthy skin:

 Fall is the perfect time to address the additional pigment, lines and wrinkles the hot summer sun has left behind on your face, neck, chest, hands and any other part of the body.
-Please visit our Fraxel in Greenwich page>and find out more.
-Consultations> are always complimentary.
+Contact us to schedule a consultation.